Artenes/springbootstudy/README.md

 # TO DO

-- extract authenticate user for easier access

 - deal with users roles

+- check about relationships in hibernate for lazy loading relationships

+- fix timestamp handling, needs to save as +0 and retrieve in -4

+- check about created at, updated at columns (maybe add an enable option to users?)

+- deal with logging and monitoring

 - check about caching - Cache-Control header

 - deal with rate limit

-- deal with logging and monitoring

 - check about graphql